Fergus-Firechen/learngit/readme.txt

 I'm new here.

-No, i have work for you two years.
+No, i have been working for you two years.